 Week 1: Introduction to Human Anatomy (Orientation) and Embryology

 Week 2: Foundations of Physiology – Cell Biology, Histology, and Homeostasis

 Week 5: Abdomen 1 – Anatomical Overview

 Week 6: Abdomen 2 – Foundations of Digestion

 Week 7: Renal System and Fluids

 Week 8: Pelvis and Perineum Anatomy

-Week 9: Musculoskeletal System 1 – Upper Limb
+Week 9: Musculoskeletal System – Upper and Lower Limb